A Step-by-Step Guide to Balancing Radiators By Yourself

 If you have bled the system recently, you can skip this stage, but if you are unsure, it is a good idea to go around and bleed all of your radiators now.

-Step Three: Preparing your radiators valves
+Step Three: Prepare your radiators valves

 Balancing your radiators involves having access to the lockshield valves of all your radiators.
 You will need to remove all the valve caps.
 Some will be push caps and some will be screw caps.
 Others may need a screwdriver to be removed.